What is the Folded Map Project?

 Teacher Guide

-Packed with online resources for teaching about race, racism, and segregation, as well as ideas for how to extend the Folded Map activities presented in the student guide, the Teacher’s Guide retains the spirit of Folded Map as an art project.
+Packed with online resources for teaching about race, racism, and segregation, as well as ideas for how to extend the Folded Map activities presented in the student guide, the PDF Teacher’s Guide retains the spirit of Folded Map as an art project.
 It’s not a step-by-step instruction book—it’s a spark, a nudge, and a launching pad.
 We look forward to where you and your students are moved to take it!

 • More than 40 links to online resources providing historical context, data, teaching tips, and more!